ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 1. **The Storyteller describes the environment and situation to the players.** The story begins and the characters are informed of their current circumstances.

 	>The characters find themselves in a burning tavern.
 There is fire all around and smoke threatens to steal their breaths away if they don’t react soon.
-A fire is blocking the main entrance out but there are windows all around.
+A fire is blocking the main entrance but there are windows all around.

 2. **The players decide what actions their characters take in response and the Storyteller determines the challenge.** The players can use their characters' abilities to react accordingly.
 The Storyteller takes this information and determines if there is anything challenging the actions of the characters.